shilgam/python-django-todoapp/README.md

         $ echo "release: python manage.py migrate
                 web: gunicorn todosapp.wsgi:application" > Procfile
     This is a simple command, but it’s required for Heroku to run the app.

+1. Deploy the app:

+        $ git push heroku master              # master branch
+        $ git push heroku your_branch:master  # another branch

+## Continuous Deployment to Heroku

+When the branch is `master`, run another step to actually **deploy** the app when the tests are passing.

 1. Save your Codeship AES Key (Project Settings > General > "AES Key" section) in your repository root: